-i.
-Allowance for the needs of the waiver participant (select one):

-• The following standard included under the state plan
+The following standard included under the state plan

-(select one):
+(sel ect one):

-O The following standard under 42 CFR §435.121
+0 The following standard under 42 CFR §435.121

+Specify:

-- Optional state supplement standard
+Optional state supplement standard

+O

-- Medically needy income standard
+Medically needy income standard

-- O The special income level for institutionalized persons

-(select one):

-○ 300% of the SSI Federal Benefit Rate (FBR)

-○ A percentage of the FBR, which is less than 300%
+A percentage of the FBR, which is less than 300%

 Specify percentage:

-• A dollar amount which is less than 300%.
+A dollar amount which is less than 300%.

 Specify dollar amount:

-• A percentage of the Federal poverty level
+A percentage of the Federal poverty level

-Specify percentage:

-• Other standard included under the state Plan
+Specify percentage: Other standard included under the state Plan

 Specify:

-O The following dollar amount
+0 The following dollar amount

 Specify dollar amount: If this amount changes, this item will be revised.

-$^{igodoldoldoldoldoldoldoldoldoldoldoldoldol$
+0 The following formula is used to determine the needs allowance:

 Specify:

-O Other
+0 Other

 Specify:

 ii.
-Allowance for the spouse only (select one):
+Allo owance for the spouse only (select one):

 • Not Applicable

-• The state provides an allowance for a spouse who does not meet the definition of a community spouse in
+0 The state provides an allowance for a spouse who does not meet the definition of a community spouse in

 §1924 of the Act.
 Describe the circumstances under which this allowance is provided: Specify:

 Specify the amount of the allowance (select one):

 O The following standard under 42 CFR §435.121

 Specify: